catalyst-cooperative/catalystcoop-handbook/docs/time_tracking.md

 - **Hours Bike Rack**
 - **New Cat Member Search:** Any work related to finding new coop members/contractors.
 This includes all _outreach_, _job descriptions_, _interviews_, _applicant review_.
 - **Old Cats:** For things like _existing member feedback_.
 - **Onboarding \[NAME\]:** We specific onboarding projects for each new teammate.
 These are for both the new teammate and the existing members to bill for _helping a specific newbie get up and running_, and conducting _3 and 6 month check-ins_.
-New members should bill to the onboarding category that includes their name. \* \*Onboarding/Setup:\*This generic onboarding project shall be used for _non-specific onboarding planning objectives_ such as creating a list of tools for new recruits.\* - **Project Management:** When paired with the “sprint management” task, this project is used for our bi-weekly _sprint planning and sprint recap_ meetings.
+New members should bill to the onboarding category that includes their name.
+- **Onboarding/Setup:** This generic onboarding project shall be used for _non-specific onboarding planning objectives_ such as creating a list of tools for new recruits.
+- **Project Management:** When paired with the “sprint management” task, this project is used for our bi-weekly _sprint planning and sprint recap_ meetings.
 Otherwise, it is used for other efforts such as discussing our use of GitHub or other project management tools.
 - **PUDL Huddle:** Get it?! it rhymes.
 This is for our daily _standup calls_, and _weekly action-item meetings_.
 - **User Support:** For interacting with PUDL users and conducting _PUDL office hours_.